kognifai/Kognifai/Getting Started with Kognifai.md

 After installing NodeJs, the process of applicaiton development starts with:

-- Installing Poseidon Dev Host
+- [Installing Poseidon Dev Host ] (Getting Started with Kognifai.md#poseidon-dev-host)
 - Getting the Host URL
 - Installing and Hosting Applications
 - Creating your own Poseidon Application